-Professional Medicaid planners generally charge $3,000 – $8,000 for Medicaid estate planning, while the cost to hire an estate planning attorney is greater.
-Financial advisors, rather than charge a set fee, generally base the cost of estate planning on the percentage of the total value of one’s financial portfolio.
-For those who already have a financial advisor, it is suggested they inquire with their advisor first about Medicaid estate planning.
-Financial advisors will not take on a new client for the sole purpose of Medicaid estate planning.
-For all others, contacting a professional Medicaid planner is advised.
+Professional Medicaid Planners generally charge $4,000 – $10,000 for Medicaid Estate Planning, while the cost to hire an Estate Planning Attorney is greater.
+Financial Advisors generally do not charge a set fee.
+Instead they base the cost of Estate Planning on a percentage of the total value of one’s financial portfolio.
+For those who already have a Financial Advisor, it is suggested they inquire with their advisor first about Medicaid Estate Planning.
+Financial Advisors will not take on a new client for the sole purpose of Medicaid Estate Planning.
+For all others, it is advised one contact a Professional Medicaid Planner.
 Begin your search.

-Please note that while the cost might initially seem high, hiring a Medicaid estate planning professional can not only help one qualify for long term care Medicaid, but also preserve many more thousands of dollars (as well as one’s home) for family as inheritance.
+While the cost of Medicaid Estate Planning might initially seem high, it is well worth it.
+Hiring a professional not only helps one in qualifying for long-term care Medicaid, but it also helps to preserve many more thousands of dollars (as well as one’s home) for family as inheritance.